All Episodes

 Obama and Obamacare would insure 30 million people who didn't have insurance.

-Instead, they've insured one million.
+Instead, they've insured 1 million.

-They start out, and either 30 or 46 million, Depending on the day of the week, the number of the uninsured.
+They start out and either 30 or 46 million, depending on the day of the week, the number of the uninsured.

 And that's the objective.

-And we don't know how many people who had their policies canceled, said hell with it.
+And we don't know how many people who had their policies canceled said to hell with it and are now going without insurance.

 They're going to pay the fine.